survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 The configuration we added means that files ending with `.css` should invoke given loaders. `test` matches against a JavaScript style regular expression.
 The loaders are evaluated from right to left.

 T> Loaders are transformations that are applied to source files, and return the new source.
 Loaders can be chained together, like using a pipe in Unix. `loaders: ['style-loader', 'css-loader']` can be read as `styleLoader(cssLoader(input))`.

-T> If you want to enable sourcemaps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url.
-In case you have more loaders, each needs to enable sourcemap support separately! *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

 ## Setting Up the Initial CSS